Asqit/Ryzentosh/README.md

 ### Edit of `config.plist`

+I recommend using `OCAuxiliaryTools` or `propertree` as config editor.

 **Kernel**

 If your core count differs from mine, then your should edit three lines in `kernel > patch`.
 Edits are following: